pyeventsourcing/esdbclient/README.md

 This kind of subscription is not recorded in EventStoreDB.
-It is simply a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client.
+It is simply a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client, as the client iterates over the subscription.
 This kind of subscription is closed as soon as the subscription object goes out of memory.

 ```python
 # End the subscription.